 In order to strengthen your brain’s ability to create new neural pathways, it is important to continuously invite new information and experiences into your life.

 As well, visit new places!
-Whether this means taking a new route to work, going to a new restaurant, or experiences a new country and culture.
+Whether this means taking a new route to work, going to a new restaurant, or experiencing a new country and culture.
 Newness and a feeling of displacement are surprisingly great for your brain.

 This is a fun one.
 Regular exercise increases levels of brain-derived neurotrophic factor (BDNF) in your brain and blood, which promotes the growth, strength, and formation of new neurons.

 Read more fiction